Pasonnn/aws-cloud-practitioner/8-amazon-s3.md

 ![Direct upload vs Snowball](assets/88-direct-upload-vs-snowball-s3.png)

 ### What is Edge Computing?

-- Process data while it's being created on an edge location
+**Edge Computing** means **processing data while it's being created on an edge location**:

+- **Examples of edge locations**:
-    - A truck on the roadx, a ship on the sea, a mining station underground
+    - A truck on the road, a ship on the sea, a mining station underground
-- These locations may have limited internet and no access to computing power
+- **These locations may have limited internet and no access to computing power**
-- We setup a Snowball Edge device to do edge computing
+- **We set up a Snowball Edge device to do edge computing**:
-    - Snowball Edge Compute Optimized (dedicated for that use case) & Storage Optimized
+    - **Snowball Edge Compute Optimized** (dedicated for that use case) & Storage Optimized
-    - Run EC2 Instances or Lambda functions at the edge
+    - **Run EC2 Instances or Lambda functions at the edge**
-- Use cases: preprocess data, maching learning, transcoding media
+- **Use cases**: Preprocess data, machine learning, transcoding media

+> Edge Computing brings computation closer to where data is generated, rather than sending all data to a central cloud location.
+Think of it like having a mini data center in a remote location.
+A truck collecting sensor data might have limited or expensive internet connectivity, so instead of sending all raw data to AWS (which would be slow and expensive), a Snowball Edge device on the truck can process the data locally.
+It can filter out irrelevant data, run machine learning models to detect anomalies, or transcode video files.
+Only the processed results or important data need to be sent to AWS when connectivity is available.
+This reduces bandwidth costs, improves response times (no need to wait for data to travel to the cloud and back), and enables real-time processing even in disconnected environments.
+Snowball Edge devices are essentially portable AWS data centers - they can run EC2 instances and Lambda functions, so you can deploy the same applications that run in AWS, but at the edge location.

 ## 89. AWS Snow Family Hands On
 ***This is a lab tutorial lesson***